leoasis/makery.js/README.md

 var obj = MyConstructor.make();
-obj.aProperty; //"This is the default blueprint"
+obj.aProperty; //"This is the default blueprint" obj.anotherProperty; //"Still from the default blueprint"

 obj = MyConstructor.make("another blueprint");
-obj.aProperty; //"This is another blueprint"
+obj.aProperty; //"This is another blueprint" obj.anotherProperty; //"Still from the default blueprint"
 ```

 Changelog
 ---------

+v0.2 (Upcoming)
+- Named blueprints fallback to default blueprint if defined

 v0.1
 - Basic blueprints functionality